octobercms/docs/3.x/extend/database/collection.md

 # Collections

-All multi-result sets returned by a model are an instance of the `Illuminate\Database\Eloquent\Collection` object, including results retrieved via the `get` method or accessed via a relationship.
+All multi-result sets returned by a model are an instance of the `October\Rain\Database\Collection` object, including results retrieved via the `get` method or accessed via a relationship.
 The `Collection` object extends the [base collection](../services/collections.md), so it naturally inherits dozens of methods used to fluently work with the underlying array of models.

-All collections also serve as iterators, allowing you to loop over them as if they were simple PHP arrays:
+All collections also serve as iterators, allowing you to loop over them as if they were simple PHP arrays.

 ```php
 $users = User::where('is_active', true)->get();